Oxalis versicolor L.

 Bloom Time: Summer

 Oxalis versicolor is a fully hardy perennial evergreen subshrub that grows up to 12 inches (30 cm) tall.
-Leaves are green and clover-like.
+The leaves are green and clover-like.
 Flowers are red and white, spiral-shaped, and appear in summer.

 How to Grow and Care